5 Crucial Tips for Concrete Care

 So how do you know if you have a moisture problem?
 Aside from obvious visual evidence, you can perform a fast and inexpensive test.
 Just cut a 16”x16” piece of plastic sheeting and affix it to the floor with duct tape on all four sides.

 After 24 hours, peel off the plastic sheet and see if there’s either condensation on the underside or a damp, dark area on the concrete floor.
 No condensation or darker area?
 It’s all good—get ready to etch.
 If not, sorry—it’s time to call in a professional.

 via ACID Magic

 Expansion joints, those felt-lined gaps between concrete slabs, allow room for the slabs to expand and contract as weather conditions change.
 If those joints aren’t water-tight, however, water gets under the slabs, which can cause them to pitch and heave, rise and sink.
 The resulting stress can crack the slabs.

 To prevent this, remove worn-out felt and fill the gap with a self-leveling sealant, available at hardware stores and home centers.
 Here’s how to do it:

 - Use a utility knife to remove the old felt.
 You might even need to use an angle grinder to get it all out.
 (Please remember to wear gloves and safety glasses.)
 If you don’t own an angle grinder and don’t want to invest in a tool you may not use very often, many home centers rent them.

 - When the felt is removed, use a shop vac to collect the debris in the joints.

 - To minimize the amount of sealant required to fill the gap, fill it with closed-cell foam backer rod, also known as filler rope.

-BONUS TIP: Buy backer rod that’s about 1/8 of an inch larger than the expansion-joint gap.
+Buy backer rod that’s about 1/8 of an inch larger than the expansion-joint gap.